adtripp/Tripp_et_al_cacnes_phage_defense/README.md

-# Tripp_et_al_cacnes_phage_defense
-Repository for Tripp et al: Phage-mediated lysis does not determine Cutibacterium acnes colonization on human skin
+# Phage-mediated lysis does not determine Cutibacterium acnes colonization on human skin